accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/cadre.md

 title: Frame
 ---

-Frame: HTML element (tag `<frame>`) used to display content on the web page in which it is implemented.
+Frame: HTML element (`<frame>` tag) used to display content on the web page in which it is implemented.

 Inline frame: HTML element (`<iframe>` tag) used to display content on the web page in which it is implemented.